microstack-hub/checkov-ci/README.md

-# Regula CI example using Github actions
+# Checkov CI example for Terrfaorm Scurity scan using Github actions

 *Microstack for testing and demo purposes*# checkov-ci
-# checkov-kube
+# checkov-ci